-- Persons or companies that have at least US\$1 million under management with the adviser after making the investment. - Persons or companies that have a net worth of more than US\$2 million prior to their investment.
+- Persons or companies that have at least US\$1 million under management with the adviser after making the investment (assets under management test); or - Persons or companies that have a net worth of more than US\$2 million prior to their investment (net worth test).

-The SEC's proposal to exclude the value of an individual's primary residence from the calculation of net worth is also relevant for the purposes of determining a potential investor's status as a "qualified client".
+The net worth test excludes the value of an individual's primary residence and certain property-related debt for the purposes of determining a potential investor's status as a "qualified client".